Pin one of these for later:

 The next part of your RSVP card wording is the deadline.
 Guests need this or you may find they will forget and never respond.
 People need deadlines!
 To decide on a deadline, you will want to consult your other vendors (especially your caterer).
 They will need a final guest count by a certain time, but you should also give yourself an additional week to call anyone who didn’t reply.
 This is typically 3-4 weeks before the wedding.
 Too much longer and some guests will forget to respond.

 In order for you to know who is attending your wedding, your RSVP card wording needs to include a place for guests to fill in their names.
 Traditionally, this is achieved by writing an “M_”.
 Guests fill it out with their title (Mr. and Mrs.) and name.
-However, some people are confused by this and opt to only put the blank line.
+However, some people are confused on how to fill out a wedding rsvp this way.
+So, some couples opt to only put the blank line.

 Pro tip: Unfortunately, some people will forget their names completely!
 Number your guest list and write in that number very small on the back of the RSVP card.
 You will thank me when guests forget to fill in their names.